spboehm/edge-iot-simulator/README.md

 ## TemperatureService (`core.temperature_svc.py`)

 This service is continuously transmitting temperature values to an mqtt endpoint.

-### HTTP-Endpoints:
+### HTTP-Endpoints

 * (UI) `/` \[GET\]: Current temperature value
 * (API) `/temperature` \[GET\]: Current temperature value as json

+All of the endpoints are protected with login.
+You can specify the initial user by defining `FLASK_WEB_USER` and `FLASK_WEB_PASSWORD` in the `env` file.
+Just have a look at section *Run the project locally*.

-### MQTT-Topics:
+### MQTT-Topics

 **TemperatureMessage:** `sensors/<MQTT_CLIENT_ID>/data`